Probate Q&A Series

 • Checking online databases and social media

-If heirs remain missing, the court allows service by publication under § 28A-6-2.
-The court may also appoint a guardian ad litem to protect the missing heir’s share per § 28A-12-1.
+If heirs remain missing, service by publication may be available in the appropriate proceeding under the North Carolina Rules of Civil Procedure.
+The court may appoint a guardian ad litem in appropriate circumstances to protect the interests of unknown or incompetent persons.

 Court-Approved Sale or Transfer of Property

 When co-owners cannot agree or the property cannot be divided in kind, you can petition the court to sell the property.
-Under N.C.
-Gen. Stat. § 28A-13-3, a judge may order a public sale.
-The court holds sale proceeds until missing heirs claim their share.
+A sale of estate real property generally requires compliance with the applicable estate administration statutes, and a sale among heirs or co-owners may instead require a partition proceeding.
+The court may hold sale proceeds until missing heirs claim their share.
 Once all claims resolve, the administrator distributes funds according to intestate succession laws.

 Key Takeaways